CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 To work with our own data in the container, we share a folder containing our data with the container.

+ > For Windows, you will need to enable permissions for sharing your drive.
+Go to the taskbar, and right-click on the docker icon (the whale icon).
+Select Settings.
+Select Shared Drives.
+Then click on the check-box of the drive you want to share (C drive for most users).
+Your windows log-in password will be requested for you to authorize the sharing process.
+Input your password and then click apply.

 2.1.
 Follow the steps in the [Download some toy data](2018-summer-workshop-preparation#download-some-toy-data) notes to get the Abui toy corpus if you don't already have it.
 Put the *abui_toy_corpus* folder on your *Desktop*.

 2.2.
 Open a terminal window and change into the Abui data directory on your desktop.